 Below, I’ll show you the most common types of eucalyptus, and how they look used in bouquets or other wedding floral elements.

-I’d say that silver dollar eucalyptus is the most common type of eucalyptus greenery used for wedding flowers.
+I’d say that silver dollar eucalyptus is the most common type of eucalyptus greenery we use for wedding flowers.
 It is available year-round and has a “silver dollar” circular shape.
 Take a look at this bridesmaid’s bouquet using mostly silver dollar eucalyptus.
-This bouquet also includes some baby blue eucalyptus, quicksand and amnesia roses, ivory spray roses, anemones, and veronica.

 Gunni eucalyptus has small leaves on a shorter stem, and is also available year-round.
 I rarely use it by itself in a bouquet, but sometimes it’s small leaves can add some great texture and are perfect for smaller pieces like a floral crown or corsage.